canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 attempting to perform all their esoteric preprocessing steps and then performing the segmentation in the native DWI space.

+## Labels

-Labels were grouped at successive levels of granularity. labels 1 is the maximal level provided by the histological segmentations that determine the priors freesurfer used.
-Labels 2 is a slight adjustment to group subdivisions of nuclei (e.g. lateral/median, parvocellular, magnocellular), etc. Labels 3 is based on the manual segmentation of Tregidgo (2023) Neuoimage, which represents nuclei that can be distinguished based on MR contrast alone (in T1, T2 or FA data) and was used as the gold standard comparator for evaluating the histological segmentations during development of the freesurfer algorithm. labels 4 is the subdivision from iglesias 2018 Table 2.
+Labels were grouped at successive levels of granularity.
+* labels 1: maximal level provided by the histological segmentations that determine the priors freesurfer used.
+* labels 2: a slight adjustment to group subdivisions of nuclei (e.g. lateral/median, parvocellular, magnocellular), etc.
+* labels 3: based on the manual segmentation of Tregidgo (2023) Neuoimage, which represents nuclei that can be distinguished based on MR contrast alone (in T1, T2 or FA data) and was used as the gold standard comparator for evaluating the histological segmentations during development of the freesurfer algorithm.
+* labels 4: the subdivision from iglesias 2018 Table 2.

 ## Comparison with Morel